avoidwork/turtle.io/README.md

 ## Getting Started

 1. Install the module with: `npm install turtle.io`
-2. Create a script to load & start a server turtle.io.
+2. Create a script to load & start a server.
 You could use `sample.js` in the turtle.io directory (./node_modules/turtle.io) as a template, or see the examples below
-3. [Optional] Edit config.json in turtle.io directory to configure server defaults; this is optional because you can start the server with a configuration Object to override defaults
+3. [Optional] Edit `config.json` in the turtle.io directory to configure server defaults; you can override defaults by passing server.start() an Object

 ## Examples